TfL overcharge refunds

 Why you may be due a refund

-If you use an Oyster card or contactless payment on most TfL services - including the Tube, Docklands Light Railway, London Overground and the Thames Clippers River Bus - or National Rail services within London, you must touch in and out.
-If not, you'll be charged the maximum fare, usually up to £8 but even more for a few stations (see a full list of maximum fares).
+If you use an Oyster card or contactless payment on most Transport for London (TfL) services – including the Tube, Docklands Light Railway, London Overground, Thames Clippers River Bus and National Rail services within London – you must touch in and out.
+If not, you'll be charged the maximum fare, usually up to £8.40 at peak times but even more for a some stations (see a full list of maximum fares).

 TfL automatically takes this charge even if it wasn't your fault, for example, because of power cuts, broken machines or station evacuations.

 Getting a refund takes just a few minutes, and the amounts aren't trivial:

 I followed the steps and found 13 incomplete journey charges.
 Took me about 10 mins to claim refunds online.
 TfL got back to me within 3 days and refunded £72.
 Sweet as a nut!

 I found two incomplete journeys from April and May on my contactless card, I couldn’t believe I missed them!
 I asked for a refund and TfL refunded me £10 the next day.
 Brilliant.

 How to claim a refund

-First log in (or sign up for free) to the TfL website to check your journey history.
+First sign into your account (or create one for free) on the TfL website to check your journey history.
 Link your Oyster, contactless card or the card you use for contactless mobile payment, for example, via Apple Pay, to your TfL account if you haven't already.

 You should be notified of possible incomplete journeys when you sign in.
 If you're not, under 'My contactless cards' or 'My Oyster cards' select the relevant card/account, then 'Journey & payment history', then the 'Journey history' tab.
 Look for journeys with a yellow warning triangle – they're usually incomplete.

 Step 2.
 Apply for a refund